Luigian/Php_Piscine/day07/ex00/README.md

 # Piscine_Php / day07 / ex00 : Short and proud

 ## Description
-This exercise whas about creating a class named Tyrion, which inheritate from the provided class named Lannister and contain a method to get the size of the class.
+This exercise whas about creating a class named Tyrion, which inheritates from the provided class named Lannister and contains a method to get the size of the class.

 ## Usage
 `php -f test.php` | executes the program.